Impossibeard/character-sheet-5e/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Character Sheet for 5e:

+This app is a character generator and sheet for Dungeons and Dragons 5th edition.

-* Ruby version
+* Ruby version > 2.2.2

 * System dependencies
+  - Bundler

 * Configuration

-* Database creation
+  - `bundle install`

-* Database initialization
+* Database initialization.
+  - `rake db:reset`

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  - `rake spec`